Referral

 Before You Refer, Consider the Following:

-• Physical disabilities or sensory impairments
+• Physical illness or disability

-• Mental health issues
+• Mental health conditions

-• Substance dependency
+• Addiction or substance dependency

 To understand the impact of the care recipient’s condition on the family better, consider asking: